Sign Up

 1. Take test and pass with a score of at least 80%

-(NOTE: Some approval agencies and organizations require you to take a test and self reflection is NOT an option.)
+(NOTE: Some approval agencies and organizations require you to take a test and "No Test" is NOT an option.)

 What is HIV?

 HIV is a virus, sometimes called a retrovirus.
-It can be caught from and shared with other people.
+It can be caught and shared with other people.

 For most viruses, our bodies respond by destroying the virus.
 Most viruses are destroyed by the body’s defender, the immune system.
 Unfortunately, HIV attacks and destroys the immune system.
 This leads the patients with HIV to have a suppressed immune system.
 Suppressed means the immune system does not work as well as it should.

-Know the Rights of the HIV infected
+Know the Rights of the HIV Patient

-At times our patients refuse to consider that they may have this disease because HIV is terrifying.
-This is a real and justified fear given the history of HIV and AIDS in the United States, and globally.
+At times, our patients refuse to consider that they may have this disease because HIV is terrifying.
+This is a real and justified fear, given the history of HIV and AIDS in the United States and globally.
 HIV infection is a very serious medical condition, though no longer the sentence of an agonizing, wasting death that it was during the 1980s and 1990s.
 There are now medications that can slow the progression of the disease by years, even decades, in many cases.

 Two Types of HIV